 The British Association for Shooting & Conservation starts its search for a new chief executive, as John Swift announces his retirement after a quarter of a century.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.BASC has launched its search for a replacement for long-serving chief executive John Swift, who has announced he will retire in June next year.

 John Swift succeeded John Anderton as chief executive of BASC in 1988.